VR-25/acc/README.md

 # Reset battery stats after pausing charging.

 # reset_batt_stats_on_unplug (rbsu) #
-# Reset battery stats after unplugging the charger and loop_delay_discharging (seconds) have passed.
+# Reset battery stats after unplugging the charger AND loop_delay_discharging (seconds) have passed.
-# If the charger is plugged within the first loop_delay_discharging (seconds) interval, the operation is aborted.
+# If the charger is replugged within loop_delay_discharging (seconds) after unplugging it, the operation is aborted.

 # loop_delay_charging (ldc) #
 # loop_delay_discharging (ldd) #
 # These are delays (seconds) between loop iterations.
-# The lower they are, the faster acc responsiveness is - but possibly at the cost of more CPU time.
+# The lower they are, the quicker acc responsiveness is - but at the cost of slightly extra CPU time.
 # Don't touch these (particularly ldd), unless you know exactly what you're doing.
-# accd manages both according to the value of capacity_sync.
+# accd manages both according to the state of capacity_sync.

 # charging_switch (s) #
-# If unset, acc cycles through its database and uses whatever works.
+# If unset, acc cycles through its database and sets the first working switch/group that disables charging.
+# If the set switch/group doesn't work, acc unsets chargingSwitch and repeats the above.
+# If all switches fail to disable charging, chargingSwitch is unset, switchDelay is reverted to 1.5 and acc/d exit with error code 7.

 # apply_on_boot (ab) #
 # Settings to apply on boot or daemon start/restart.
 # The --exit flag (refer back to applyOnBoot=...) tells the daemon to stop after applying settings.
-# When the --exit flag is not set, default values are restored when the daemon stops.
+# If the --exit flag is not included, default values are restored when the daemon stops.

 # apply_on_plug (ap) #
-# Settings to apply on plug.
+# Settings to apply on plug
 # This exists because some /sys files (e.g., current_max) are reset on charger re-plug.
 # Default values are restored on unplug and when the daemon stops.

 # max_charging_current (mcc) #
 # apply_on_plug dedicated to current control
-# This is managed with "acc --set --current" commands.
+# This is managed with "acc --set --current ..." (acc -s c ...) commands.
 # Refer back to the command examples.

 # max_charging_voltage (mcv) #
 # apply_on_boot dedicated to voltage control
-# This is managed with "acc --set --voltage" commands.
+# This is managed with "acc --set --voltage ..." (acc -s v ...) commands.

 # reboot_on_pause (rp) #
 # If this doesn't make sense to you, you probably don't need it.
-# Essentially, this is a timeout (seconds) before rebooting (after pausing charging).
+# Essentially, this is a timeout (seconds) before rebooting - after pausing charging.
 # This reboot is a workaround for a firmware issue that causes abnormally fast battery drain after charging is paused on certain devices.
-# The issue has reportedly been fixed by the OEM.
-So, this could just as well not be here.
+# The issue has reportedly been fixed by the OEMs.
+This setting will eventually be removed.

 # switch_delay (sd) #
-# Delay (seconds) between charging status checks after toggling charging switches
+# This is a delay (seconds) between charging status checks after toggling charging switches.
+It exists because some switches don't react immediately after being toggled.
 # Most devices/switches work with a value of 1.
-# Some devices may require a delay as high as 3.
+# Some may require a delay as high as 3.
 The optimal max is probably 3.5.
 # If a charging switch seems to work intermittently, or fails completely, increasing this value may fix the issue.
-# You absolutely should increase this value if "acc -t --" reports total failure.
+# You absolutely should increase this value if "acc -t" reports total failure.
 # Some MediaTek devices require a delay as high as 15!
 # accd manages this setting dynamically.

 # lang (l) #
-# acc language, managed with "acc --set --lang".
+# acc language, managed with "acc --set --lang" (acc -s l).

 # wake_unlock (wu) #
 # This is an attempt to release wakelocks acquired after disabling charging.
-# It may or may not work - and may even cause unexpected side effects.
-More testing is needed.
+# It's totally experimental and may or may not work (expect side effects).

 # prioritize_batt_idle_mode (pbim) #
 # Several devices can draw power directly from the external power supply when charging is paused.
-# Test yours with "acc -t --".
+Test yours with "acc -t".
 # This setting dictates whether charging switches that support such feature should take precedence.

 # force_charging_status_full_at_100 (ff) #